Doikson/InstaFollowList/README.md

 ## Login on your instagram account on your favorite browser
 ## Go to your profile and click on following/followers

-You need to **copy the whole list of followers/following** as shown below
+You need to **COPY THE WHOLE LIST OF FOLLOWING / FOLLOWERS** as shown below

 ![How to copy](./media/media2.gif)